-Isabella Crowdy will adhere to the following rules when processing personal data on electronic devices:
+Pascal Bates will adhere to the following rules when processing Personal Data on electronic devices:

-- 1. When accessing emails from a smartphone or tablet, the device will be suitably password-protected and, if appropriate, encrypted.
-Isabella Crowdy operates an 'inbox zero' policy so that the number of emails stored on any device are at a minimum. - 2.
+- 1. If accessing emails from a smartphone or tablet, the device will be suitably passwordprotected and, if appropriate, encrypted. - 2.
 Computers or devices will not be placed so that their screens can be overlooked, especially when working in co-working areas or public places. - 3.
-Extreme care will be taken to ensure that client data and personal data relating to data subjects contained on laptops, removable devices and removable storage media is not lost or stolen. - 4.
-Laptops and other removable devices will never be left unattended in public places or left in a car overnight - 5.
-The material on any laptop or other removable device will be kept to the minimum necessary to enable work to be carried out efficiently - 6.
-The electronic storage of case files will carry with it minimum levels of security, namely that all devices containing work-related data (whether or not this data amounts to personal data under the GDPR) will: - a) Be password-protected - b) Have up-to-date anti-virus and anti-spyware software - c) Be subjected to regular virus scans - d) Be protected by an appropriate firewall for the computer used
+Extreme care will be taken to ensure that client data and Personal Data relating to Data Subjects contained on laptops, removable devices and removable storage media is not lost or stolen. - 4.
+Laptops and other removable devices will never be left unattended in public places or left in a car overnight. - 5.
+The material on any laptop or other removable device will be kept to the minimum necessary to enable work to be carried out efficiently. - 6.
+The electronic storage of case files will carry with it minimum levels of security, namely that all devices containing work-related data (whether or not this data amounts to Personal Data under the GDPR) will: - a) Be password-protected/encrypted as appropriate to the device - b) Have up-to-date anti-virus and anti-spyware software - c) Be subjected to regular virus scans

-- e) Only connect to secure wifi or mobile data internet connections, or public wifi connections via a virtual private network if appropriate - f) Have regular operating software updates - g) Have care taken with them such that malware or virus infection shall be avoided at all costs - Work in progress will be regularly backed up, and back-up media used for case files will be locked away securely, or be saved to a secure cloud computing folder - i) Computers used for working on case files at home will be protected from unauthorised and unrestricted access by third parties including family members. - 7.
-The use of removable storage media (such as memory sticks, rewritable disks, removable hard disk drives and USB drives) will only be used to store personal data controlled by Isabella Crowdy with the express authorisation of Isabella Crowdy, and only in particular circumstances necessary for work-related purposes.
-Where Chambers receives removable storage media carrying data controlled by Isabella Crowdy from clients or third parties it will hold these securely until collected by Isabella Crowdy and such removable media will only be transferred in physical form by tracked or registered services such as tracked DX or post. - Laptop computers will be encrypted to FIPS 140-2 or CCTM (CESG Claims Tested Mark) standards or to such other standards as may be approved by Isabella Crowdy's professional clients.
-Whole-disk encryption rather than folder encryption is required. - 9.
-Isabella Crowdy maintains a log of all computers and devices used for storing or working on case files.
-The log is maintained and updated from time to time and records type, model and serial number of each device, together with the details and currency of any anti-virus, anti-spyware, encryption or other security software maintained on each machine.
-Isabella Crowdy will only use devices that are on this log for processing client data.
+- d) Be protected by an appropriate firewall for the computer used - e) Only connect to secure wifi or mobile data internet connections, or public wifi connections via a virtual private network if appropriate - f) Have regular operating software updates - g) Have care taken with them such that malware or virus infection shall be avoided at all costs - Work in progress will be regularly backed up, and back-up media used for case files will be locked away securely, or be saved to a secure cloud computing folder - i) Computers used for working on case files will be protected from unauthorised and unrestricted access by third parties (including family members) - 7.
+The use of removable storage media (such as memory sticks, rewritable disks, removable hard disk drives and USB drives) will only be used to store Personal Data controlled by Pascal Bates with the express authorisation of Pascal Bates, and only in particular circumstances necessary for work-related purposes.
+Where Chambers receives removable storage media carrying data controlled by Pascal Bates from clients or third parties it will hold these securely until collected by Pascal Bates and such removable media will only be transferred in physical form by tracked or registered services such as tracked DX or post. - 8.
+Pascal Bates maintains a log of all computers and devices used for storing or working on case files.
+The log is maintained and updated from time to time and details the device itself, together with the details and currency of any anti-virus, anti-spyware, encryption or other security software maintained on each machine.
+Pascal Bates will only use devices that are on this log for processing client data.